dhellmann/pymotw-3/source/platform/index.rst

 .. note::

-    The example output in this section was generated on three systems: a MacBook Pro3,1 running OS X 10.6.5, a VMware Fusion VM running CentOS 5.5, and a Dell PC running Microsoft Windows 2008.
-Python was installed on the OS X and Windows systems using the pre-compiled installer from python.org.
-The Linux system is running an interpreter built from source locally.
+    The example output in this section was generated on two systems: a Mac mini running OS X 10.11.6 and a Dell PC running Ubuntu Linux 14.04.
+Python was installed on the OS X system using the pre-compiled installer from python.org.
+The Linux system is running a version in a system package.

 Interpreter
 ===========